 BJP banks on rainbow coalition of castes to bag votes in Bihar polls

-BJP banks on rainbow coalition of castes to bag votes in Bihar pollsindia Updated: Oct 18, 2020, 23:43 IST
+The party has allocated 50% of seats to contestants from so-called non-upper castes, which is a reinforcement of its acceptance across caste groups, a senior BJP functionary said on Sunday.bihar-election Updated: Oct 19, 2020, 03:59 IST

 The party has allocated 50% of seats to contestants from so-called non-upper castes, which is a reinforcement of its acceptance across caste groups, a senior BJP functionary said on Sunday.
 The party has also fielded 51 candidates from the Kayastha, Rajput, Bhumihar and Brahmin communities who belong to the upper castes that are traditionally considered BJP supporters.